aannenko/CrackSharp/src/CrackSharp.Api/README.md

 4. Find your new route in OpenShift web console's Networking -> Routes menu and test the app by opening `<route_address>/api/v1/des` in a browser.

 ### Docker Deployment
-1. `cd` to the repository root
+1. Clone this repository and `cd` to its root
+2. `docker build -t crack-sharp .` - create a Docker image
+3. Use one of the following commands:
-2. `docker build -t crack-sharp .` - create a Docker image 3.1. `docker run -it --rm -p 8080:80 --name crack-sharp crack-sharp` - this command runs a container with its console output redirected to your terminal and will remove container's files once it is stopped (useful for testing/debugging the app)
+- `docker run -it --rm -p 8080:80 --name crack-sharp crack-sharp` - this command runs a container with its console output redirected to your terminal and will remove container's files once it is stopped (useful for testing/debugging the app)
-3.2. `docker run -d -p 8080:80 --name crack-sharp crack-sharp` - this command launches a container and returns immediately (fire-and-forget).
+- `docker run -d -p 8080:80 --name crack-sharp crack-sharp` - this command launches a container and returns immediately (fire-and-forget).
 4. Test the app by opening `<container_address>/api/v1/des` in a browser.

 ### Usage